OCram85/OCram85.com/README.md

 # About

-This is repo contains the source files of my personal jekyll based blog.
+This is repository contains the source files of my personal jekyll based blog.
 The theme is based on [beautiful-jekyll](https://github.com/daattali/beautiful-jekyll) by Dean Attali.

 ❓ **If you like my customization, start with cloning the origin repository by Dean and follow his readme article!**